tanjet/Movie-streaming-services-CS-4754/readme.md

 ---

 ## Key Functionalities and Features
-- **Dashboard**: The main page of the server, shows the key metrics, data, and operations related to the database (under development)
+- **Dashboard**: The main page of the server, shows the key metrics related to the database
 - **User Management**: View, Add, edit, and delete user records.
 - **Movies and Genres**: Manage a comprehensive database of movies and their associated genres.
 - **Ratings and Reviews**: Enable users to add, edit, and view ratings for movies.
 - **Subscriptions and Payments**: Track and manage user subscriptions and payment history.
-- **Reports**: Generate reports and execute complex queries on the database. (under development)
+- **Reports**: Generate reports and execute complex queries on the database.

 ---